Sawmonabo/StockData/README.md

 #### _**SpringBoot and Maven**_
 <p>Maven is used for building and managing any Java-based project.
 <p>SpringBoot is an open source Java framework that I used for the creation of my application for minimum configurations and runnablity.
-To initialize the project I visited the [spring initializr](https://start.spring.io/).
+To initialize the project I visited the spring-initializr - https://start.spring.io/.
 For this applicatrion I used several dependicies when I have included in the pom.xml snippet below.

 ```js
 {